kobler11/yii2-one-domain-starter-kit/README.md

 <!-- /BADGES -->

-This is Yii2 start application template.
+This is Yii2 one-domain start application template, Based on [yii2-starter-kit](https://github.com/trntv/yii2-starter-kit)

 It was created and developing as a fast start for building an advanced sites based on Yii2.